premAI-io/.github/profile/README.md

 ### 🛠️ Get started with Prem:

 - SignUp [here](https://app.premai.io).
-- Check out the Playground [here](https://playground.premai.io).

 ### 🌍 Join our community:

 - Be part of the community by joining our [Discord](https://discord.com/invite/kpKk6vYVAn).
 - To stay in touch follow us on [Twitter](https://twitter.com/premai_io).
-- To report bugs or ask for support open an issue on our main [Github repository](https://github.com/premAI-io/prem-app).

 ### 💼 We are Hiring: